Jeff Rowe (filmmaker)

-Jeffrey "Jeff" Rowe is an American film director and writer.
-He is known for his work as a writer on Gravity Falls and Disenchantment, as well as co-directing and co-writing the animated film The Mitchells vs. the Machines (2021).
-In June 2020, he was hired to direct Teenage Mutant Ninja Turtles: Mutant Mayhem.
+Jeffrey Rowe (born July 9, 1986) is an American writer and director.
+He is known for being a writer for Gravity Falls and Disenchantment, the co-writer and co-director of The Mitchells vs. the Machines, and the director of Teenage Mutant Ninja Turtles: Mutant Mayhem.

-Early life and education
+Early life, education and career

 Rowe grew up in Hometown, Illinois, a suburb of Chicago.
 He attended the California Institute of the Arts and graduated in 2011.

-Career

-Rowe briefly worked at Film Roman, Bento Box Entertainment, and Rubicon Group Holding, before serving as a writer on the Disney Channel animated series Gravity Falls where he stayed until the show's conclusion in 2016.
+Rowe briefly worked at Film Roman, Bento Box Entertainment, and Rubicon Group Holding before serving as a writer on the Disney Channel animated series Gravity Falls.
 He also wrote for the Netflix animated series, Disenchantment.

 Rowe would later go on to co-direct and co-write The Mitchells vs. the Machines along with Mike Rianda.
 The film was released on Netflix on April 30, 2021.
-In June 2020, Rowe was hired to direct the upcoming film Teenage Mutant Ninja Turtles: Mutant Mayhem.
-It is currently scheduled to be released on August 4, 2023.
+In June 2020, Rowe was hired to direct the upcoming film Teenage Mutant Ninja Turtles: Mutant Mayhem, which he also co-wrote.
+A couple of days before the film's August 2, 2023, release, it was announced that a sequel had been greenlit, with Rowe returning to direct.
+It is set for release on September 17, 2027.
+In March 2024, Rowe signed a multi-year first-look deal with Paramount Animation to develop several projects for the studio.